esp-rs/esp-idf-template/README-cmake.md

 A "Hello, world!" template of a mixed Rust/C ESP-IDF project driven by `idf.py` and CMake.

+If you would like to create this project from scratch - without `cargo-generate` - or to understand how it all works under the hood, follow [this article](README-cmake-from-scratch.md).

 ## Generate the project

 **Please make sure you have installed all [prerequisites](#prerequisites) first!**